coroveiandrei/trainingsoftarchforcloud/CleanArchitecture/ChallengesCleanArchitecture.md

 ### Challenge #3
 The end users want to receive an email when they add a new notification in case a new field called "Notify" is active.
 For the sake of simplicity we will call a webhook for notifications, instead of sending emails.
 The service INotificationService is already in place but there is something wrong with it.
 Can you spot what it is?

-Hint #1: In order to use notifications, you can use events.
+Hint: In order to use notifications, you can use events.

 ### Challenge #4
 Deploy this architecture on an Azure stack and run it on Azure.
 What services from the ones created previously would you need?